-ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, indicates that inmates shall be subject to disciplinary sanctions following a formal disciplinary process to findings that the inmate engaged in inmate-on-inmate sexual abuse to following a criminal finding of guilt for an inmate-on-inmate sexual abuse.
+ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuseand Harassment, dated January 4, 2016, indicates that inmates shall be subject to disciplinary sanctions following a formal disciplinary process to findings that the inmate engaged in inmate-on-inmate sexual abuse to following a criminal finding of guilt for an inmate-on-inmate sexual abuse.

-Additional information received provided an overview of the Administrative and Criminal cases, including status.
-During the past 12-months there have been sixteen (16) administrative or zero (0) criminal cases.
+Additional information received provided an overview of the administrative and criminal cases, including status.
+During the past 12-months there has been on administrative or zero criminal cases.